ArduPilot/ardupilot_wiki/dev/source/docs/flightaxis.rst

 This document will explain how SITL communicates with RealFlight for graphical simulations.
 In order to do any simulation you need several elements:

-- A model of the vehicle, including its physical characterisitcs and their impacts on the physics model, control mechanisms, and a graphical data base of its appearance.
+- A model of the vehicle, including its physical characteristics and their impacts on the physics model, control mechanisms, and a graphical data base of its appearance.

 - Physics models that will predict vehicle dynamics (attitude, velocity, positions,etc.) based on control inputs into the vehicle model